 Cultural anthropology is the study of human society and culture.
-This subfield describes, analyzes, interprets, and explains social and cultural similarities and differences.
+This subfield describes, analyzes, interprets, and explains similarities and differences among societies and changes in society and culture.
 To study and interpret cultural diversity, cultural anthropologists engage in two kinds of activity: ethnography (based on fieldwork) and ethnology (based on cross-cultural comparison).
 Ethnography provides an account of a particular culture, society, or community.
 During ethnographic fieldwork, the ethnographer gathers data that he or she organizes, analyzes, and interprets to develop that account, which may be in the form of a book, an article, or a film.
-Traditionally, ethnographers have lived in small communities and studied local behavior, beliefs, customs, social life, economic activities, politics, and religion (see Galman 2018; Okely 2012; Vivanco 2017; Wolcott 2008).
+Traditionally, ethnographers have lived in small communities and studied local behavior, beliefs, customs, social life, economic activities, politics, and religion (see Galman, 2018; Okely, 2012; Vivanco, 2017; Wolcott, 2008).